francescobarbarulo/pysim/README.md

 ```

+If you want to define some member variables in your class module, like in this case, you need to define a constructor which **must** take the module name as argument.

 For creating a new simulation script you need to create a new file, for instance `project.py`, in the main directory.
 In that file, you need to import the `Simulator` object which provides you two main functions:

-- `register_module(module_instance, quantity)` registers your module creating a number of instances accordingly to the _quantity_ value (default 1).
+- `register_module(module_type, module_name, quantity)` registers your module creating a number of instances accordingly to the _quantity_ value (default 1).
 Note that when the quantity is more than 1, the created modules will be named adding a `-{value}` to their original name.
 Thus, if your module is named _my_module_ and you need 3 of it, they will be named as _my_module-0_, _my_module-1_ and _my_module-2_.
-**Note**: the new names are not available in the module constructor.
 - `run()` starts the simulator.

 The script should look like the following: